-Systemic Corticosteroids typically have the larger side effect profile, so let’s start there first.
 The main thing you need to know about systemic corticosteroids is they suppress the immune system, so your patient will have an increased risk for infection.
 Also, with long-term use there can be a re-distribution of body fat that leads to the patient having what’s called a “moon face” and “buffalo hump”.
-It can also cause the patient to have mood swings, increased hunger, fluid retention, hypertension, delayed wound healing osteoporosis and hyperglycemia.
-Also, there is increased risk for peptic ulcers, which can bleed uncontrollably and thromboembolism which can occlude a pulmonary artery and be fatal.
+It can also cause the patient to have mood swings, increased hunger, fluid retention, hypertension, delayed wound healing, osteoporosis and hyperglycemia.
+Also, there is increased risk for peptic ulcers (which can bleed uncontrollably) and thromboembolism (which can occlude a pulmonary artery and be fatal).

 Tapering off corticosteroids